ChinweIjy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-Add a script that allows all to execute
-8-Add a script that gives permission to only users 9-Add a script that gives custom permission to user hello
+8-Add a script that gives permission to only users 9-Add a script that gives custom permission to user hello 10-A script that gives two files same mode